boneyboi/Speedrun-Notes/README.md

 # Speedrun-Notes
 TL;DR: A note editor component for LiveSplit

+# Credits
-### Thanks to the Summer Research Fellowship program through the Center for Engaged Learning at Furman for making this project possible!
+Special Thanks to Furman and the Summer Research Fellowship program through the Center for Engaged Learning for funding this project!

 ### Description
 Speed Run Notes is a note editor that displays text, images, and controller symbols for each split in your livesplit run.